csegarragonz/csg-web/index.md

 For my MSc thesis, and with a grant of the [Department of Computer Architecture](https://www.ac.upc.edu/en/about-us), I am working on live migration of distributed container deployments using [checkpoint/restore](https://criu.org/Main_Page).
 You can follow the development of the project in the [Github repo](https://github.com/lm-docker/criu-demos).

-At [Alumniverse](https://alumniverse.com) I am a full-stack web developer.
-Web was something I had never worked on, so they have agreed to let me on as a part-time engineer and so far I am enjoying the ride in `VueJS` and `Laravel-PHP`.

 ## Publications